godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 Call
 ^^^^

 This is the generic calling node.
-It is rarely used directly but by dragging to empty space on an already cofigured node.
+It is rarely used directly but by dragging to empty space on an already configured node.

 Constructors
 ^^^^^^^^^^^^

-These are all the functions needed to create godot basic datatypes.
+These are all the functions needed to create Godot basic datatypes.
 If you need to, for example, create a Vector3 out of 3 floats, a constructor must be used.

 .. image:: /img/visual_script44.png